Pastoral Care Specialist Program

-The Pastoral Care Specialist Program is a certificate program designed for pastors and lay pastoral caregivers who are responsible to meet the pastoral care needs of congregations.
-The program seeks to strengthen the personal pastoral identity and spirituality of caregivers and to enable them to provide pastoral care in a way that integrates the spiritual dimension and resources of one’s faith tradition with current theoretical understandings and practical skills.
-The program also provides the training needed for admission to the American Association of Pastoral Counselors as a Pastoral Care Specialist which is a general membership category for people who have received special training in the area of brief, supportive pastoral care.
+The Pastoral Care Specialist Program is a certificate program designed for pastors, students, and lay pastoral care providers who are, or will be, responsible for meeting the pastoral care needs in congregations and other institutions.
+Objectives of this program include strengthening personal and professional identity, spirituality, and emotional maturity of caregivers; and enabling them to provide care that integrates: spirituality, resources from the faith tradition of the person receiving care as well as from one’s own faith tradition, current theological and theoretical understandings, and practical skills.
+Successful completion of this program provides the training necessary for admission to the American Association of Pastoral Counselors as a Pastoral Care Specialist, a general membership category for people who have received specialized training in the area of pastoral care and brief, supportive pastoral counseling.

 The program consists of 60 hours of training.
 Each session includes three components:

-· Peer Support Group: a confidential setting in which personal growth is encouraged through sharing and reflection on the issues and challenges encountered in one’s personal journey.
+- Peer Support Group: in a confidential setting, personal growth is encouraged and supported through sharing and reflection on the issues and challenges encountered by each participant in her or his personal journey

 Didactic Seminar Topics*: